How To Make A Monkey Fist Knot Useful For Survival

 This was the original purpose.

-If you have ever tried throwing a rope a long distance, you understand that the task is nearly impossible.
+If you have ever tried throwing a rope a long distance…you understand the task is nearly impossible.

-But when you have a heavy knot on the end of the rope, you are throwing; it adds a lot of extra weight—enabling the thrower with much higher accuracy and much greater power.
+But when you add a heavy knot on the end of the rope, it adds a lot of extra weight.

 But rope is not the only thing you can throw with this knot.